Private Tours Entirely Designed Around You

 Unlike cities where nightlife feels manufactured for tourists, Tokyo's after-dark energy serves locals first.
 You're not watching Tokyo nightlife; you're participating in it.

-Start around 8pm when dinner service picks up at izakayas.
-Build through drinks and conversation, hit peak energy between 11pm and 1am, then wind down with late-night food before the trains restart.
+1. Timing Your Adventure: Start around 8 pm when dinner service picks up at izakayas.
+Build through drinks and conversation, hit peak energy between 11 pm and 1 am, then wind down with late-night food before the trains restart.

 Locals gravitate toward Golden Gai for the experience, Ebisu's dining streets for quality, and hidden alleys in Nakano or Koenji for authentic atmosphere.
 They avoid overhyped Roppongi spots and tourist-heavy Shibuya centers.